Enne69420/Dinner-Surprise/README.md

 - `API_KEY`: API key for external services
 - `API_ENDPOINT`: Endpoint for external API calls

+## Setting Up Environment Variables in AWS Amplify Console

+1. Go to the AWS Amplify Console and select your app
+2. Navigate to "App settings" > "Environment variables"
+3. Add all the required environment variables as key-value pairs
+4. Make sure to toggle "All environments" if you want variables to apply to all branches

+**Important**: For sensitive values like API keys, click the "Hide from build log" option to keep them secure.

 ## Important Notes on Environment Variables

-- For local development, set these in `.env.local`
+- For local development, set these in `.env.local` (never commit this file to Git)
 - For production, set these in the Amplify Console under "App settings" > "Environment variables"
 - The `.env.local` file is not accessible in the Amplify Console environment
 - Access these variables in Lambda functions through `process.env`